The Ultimate Guide to Doctors in Mexico

 High-Quality Facilities:

-Partially due to the increase in international patient arrivals, competition between Mexican clinics has led to major advances in patient care and quality of facilities.
 In order to attract international customers, many clinics offer the latest technology and state-of-the-art equipment to ensure the quality of treatment received in Mexico is every bit as reliable as in your home country.
 Mexico is also home to a number of Joint Commission International (JCI) accredited hospitals, as well as other international accreditation agencies such as AAAHC and AAAASFI.

 Doctor Training and Qualifications:

-With the expansion of the medical tourism market, many hospitals are now tailoring their services to cater specifically to foreign patients.
 More and more doctors are fluent in English, and it is becoming increasingly common for many to have completed at least some of their training abroad—thus giving you peace of mind that the treatment you receive will be of the highest quality.

-Tourist Locations for Pre- and Post-op Recovery:
+Top Location for Pre- and Post-op Recovery

 In recent decades, tourism in Mexico has become one of the country’s largest industries.
 As a result, you have a wide choice of idyllic beach resorts in which to relax or sleepy towns where you can soak up the culture and indulge in authentic Mexican cuisine (just remember to take in your sun-soaking prior to any surgery, as your doctor will advise you to stay out of the sun for a couple of weeks).